Robert Lee Willie: Execution

 During Willie's clemency hearing, his mother begged the state board of pardons to spare him.
 "Robert was a good boy," said Elizabeth Oalman.
 "He was always helping around the house, cutting grass.
 You know, he'd cut the yards.
 He'd make money to go the show and stuff.
 Robert didn't see his father when he was growing up."
 The board unanimously voted against recommending clemency.

 Shortly before Robert Willie's execution, John Willie said his son deserved to die and that Vaccaro should be executed as well.
 "If a man did me wrong I'd have no problem with killing him like I’d kill that chicken out there," he said.
 "But I could never do anything to a hurt a woman a child or a young person."
 When Faith's parents, Vernon and Elizabeth Harvey, went to John's home and asked him if he believed in capital punishment, he said he was willing to pull the switch himself.

-Robert Willie's grandfather, a former sheriff, also said his grandson most likely deserved to die.
+Robert Willie's grandfather Kelton Willie, a former sheriff, also said his grandson most likely deserved to die.
 "It's like her life was precious to her and he took it and they ought to take his life," Kelton Willie, said.

 Vernon Harvey admitted that he'd twice considered killing Willie during the trial.
 "In the courtroom during his second sentencing trial, a deputy sheriff was standing less than two feet in front of me with his unstrapped, holstered .357 Magnum pistol," he said.
 "I thought about stepping up and grabbing it, but there were other people too close to Willie." said Harvey.
 On the other occasion, Vernon said he saw federal marshals driving Willie and considered ramming the car.
 "I contemplated ramming the car and trying to push it into the lake, but then I figured those federal marshals hadn't done me any wrong," he said.